OFS/ofs.github.io/docs/hw/f2000x/dev_guides/afu_dev/ug_dev_afu_ofs_f2000x.md

 ```

-3. To test the AFU in actual hardware, load the ```hello_world.gbs``` to the Intel® IPU Platform F2000X-PL card.
-For this step to be successful, the SoC Attach FIM must have already been loaded to the Intel® IPU Platform F2000X-PL card following the steps described in Section 2 of this document.
+To test the AFU in actual hardware, load the ```hello_world.gbs``` to the IPU Platform F2000X-PL card.
+For this step to be successful, the SoC Attach FIM must have already been loaded to the IPU Platform F2000X-PL card following the steps described in Section 2 of this document.

 ```sh
 $ cd $OFS_BUILD_ROOT/examples-afu/tutorial/afu_types/01_pim_ifc/hello_world/afu_dev/